-Sept., 1928.
-When told that the weight tolerance The Chairman, W. S. Carr (Vice-President), said members were indebted to permitted was only 0.2 of a grain, one Mr. Becklake for a most excellent paper, realised why the British sovereign is the and the very fine slides by which it had staple coin for comparisons throughout the been illustrated had but whetted their world.
-The ringer, shut off in his soundappetites for a more intimate view of the proof compartment, must have a very mechanisms and appliances used in the delicately attuned ear to be able to detect plant at the Mint.
-Most of those present defective coins when ringing at the rate of were concerned, to a greater or lesser 200 pieces per minute. degree, in the winning of gold, and it had A hearty vote of thanks was accorded been highly instructive to them to listen the author, after which the paper was to a description of the processes employed declared open for discussion. in transforming gold into what was, to the A Thompson (Member) inquired about majority of humans, its most attractive the composition of the silver coin. form.
+The Chairman, W. S. Carr (Vice-President), said members were indebted to Mr. Becklake for a most excellent paper, and the very fine slides by which it had been illustrated had but whetted their appetites for a more intimate view of the mechanisms and appliances used in the plant at the Mint.
+Most of those present were concerned, to a greater or lesser degree, in the winning of gold, and it had been highly instructive to them to listen to a description of the processes employed in transforming gold into what was, to the majority of humans, its most attractive form.
 Mr. Becklake had made use of certain terms which were not included in their every-day parlance.
 It was a prerogative of the ancient monarchs to claim a certain percentage of the gold and silver sent to their Mints for coinage, but to-day one would interpret seigniorage to mean "profit made in issuing coinage at a higher rate than its intrinsic value."
 He would like the author to define the words "tundishes" and "dozzles."
 It was pleasing to note that local firebrick had been found suitable for the renewal of the solid piece linings of the furnaces when the original linings were burnt out.
 The net loss of less than one hundredth of one per cent. of gold melted was remarkably small, and one was surprised to note the effect of a layer of charcoal on the homogeneity and ductility of the bar.
 Every time one was brought into contact with processes for the melting of metals, one was impressed with the necessity for care in temperatures.
 Some months ago Mr. A. K. Gold, in a paper upon Non-Ferrous Alloys, read before this Institution, emphasised that white metals should not be melted too slowly, lest the hardening elements separate out and collect at the top of the molten mass, and so necessitate a higher temperature to melt the whole than is desirable.
 Mr. Becklake had to-night indicated that, when melting gold for the pour, if deviation from the required degree of heat is unavoidable, a higher rather than a lower temperature is preferable.
 It might be assumed, too, that the experience and skill of the operator were very deciding factors in the successful pouring of bars into the moulds.
 Some of the devices were very ingenious.
-For instance, the stamping machine seemed
+For instance, the stamping machine seemed almost uncanny, with its reciprocating steel fingers controlling the coins or blanks.